Quality Assurance in the Semiconductor Industry | Able

 Electropolishing: High Quality Results for the Semiconductor Industry

 Every step of our process has been meticulously designed to achieve the highest quality results for our clients from start to finish: our rinsing process is another key differentiator for our semiconductor industry clients.
-Achieving a consistent rinse is key to achieving ultraclean results.
-Our processes include deionized (DI) water, multiple rinsing, ultrasonic rinsing when necessary, and centrifugal drying to ensure that parts emerge from our processes with an ultrasmooth, ultraclean and defect and contaminant-free surface.
+Achieving an effective rinse is key to producing ultraclean results.
+Our process includes multiple cascading rinses with ultrasonics and deionized (DI) water added when necessary.
+Parts are centrifugally or forced-air dried to ensure that they emerge from our process with an ultrasmooth, ultraclean, and defect and contaminant-free surface.
 Some items for the semiconductor industry are moved to our class 100 clean bench where they are individually packaged in double bags that have been purged with nitrogen before sealing.